Check spelling in Keynote on Mac

 Drag the languages in the list into the order you want them checked.

-Select the tick box next to languages you want checked.
+Select the checkbox next to languages you want checked.

 If you have a dictionary file you want to use, copy it to the Spelling folder in your Library folder.

-Click the Spelling pop-up menu again, then select Automatic by Language.
+Click the Spelling pop-up menu again, then choose Automatic by Language.

 Close the keyboard preferences window.

 You can also choose a language for spell checking in the Spelling and Grammar window.
-Select Edit > Spelling and Grammar > Show Spelling and Grammar.
-Click the pop-up menu at the bottom of the window, then select a language.
+Choose Edit > Spelling and Grammar > Show Spelling and Grammar.
+Click the pop-up menu at the bottom of the window, then choose a language.